Punk Rock Food

 I was raised in Chicago, but my family is from the South—my grandfather opened Dreamland Barbecue in Tuscaloosa in 1953.
 I moved to Birmingham when I was 17 and finished high school.
 I worked at Bottega, where Frank Stitt taught me how to cook, and I worked a little at Fonfon and Hot and Hot.
 I was young then, and didn’t even realize how much I was learning.

 You’re a strong proponent of Jones Valley Teaching Farm.
-What’s been your involvement?
+Tell us about that.

 It’s one of the best things about the city.
 It’s the main attraction for people like me who care about the next wave of food in the city.
 I’ve been a resident chef with them for Twilight Supper, a dinner series that fundraises for urban community gardens.